subsurface/subsurface/CODINGSTYLE.md

   or outside requirements make camelCase filenames the better (or only) choice, but absent such an outside reason all file names should be lower case

+* cpp/h file names should usually be identical to the class name but in lower case.
+Where it seems appropriate, multiple, closely related classes can be in a single file with a more generic name.

 * switch statements with blocks are a little bit special (to avoid indenting too far)
   ```